KevinConti/kevinconti/content/blog/softwareideas-daily-blog/index.md

 Alright, last thought: I've only had 3 out of 10 resubscribe from the original pre-sale.
 Not great numbers, unfortunately.
 If we apply that to my regular customers, we would have almost 25% monthly churn, which is not sustainable.
 The goal of August is to double the value of a subscription, which hopefully will reduce churn as a side-effect.
 But September's goal will be to make the product less churn-worthy.
 There are a couple ways of doing that, but I'll wait to talk about them when we get there.

 Long post today, thanks for reading!

+#### August 4th

+**$1,900 MRR, $6,151 in sales**

+##### Recap

+Woot, \$1900 MRR! 🥳🥳🥳

+I have an extremely aggresive revenue goal of getting to \$3,000 by the end of August, but it's looking possible right now.
+Really cool.

+Yesterday, I was able to accomplish all of the goals I had set out for myself, which is great.
+The membership site now checks your membership status when you try to create an account!
+Here's what's left:

+-   Check membership status when signing in (a repeat of the logic I already wrote, just in another place)
+-   Add the Stripe Customer Portal to allow people to cancel subscriptions / create subscriptions
+-   Make the UI all pretty

+I'm feeling reasonably confident that I can get this done by my self-imposed deadline by the 17th.
+The scariest part was the authentication, and that's now taken care of.

+##### Goals

+Today's goals are:

+1. Write idea #2 for Issue #9
+2. (Stretch) Do signing-in logic
+3. Follow up with non-renewal people from the pre-sales, try to gain some insight into why they didn't renew.

+Not a lot, but I'm limited on my time on Tuesdays

+##### Planning

+I modified my goals yesterday [on twitter](https://twitter.com/Kev_Conti/status/1290384377990598660).

+My big-picture goal for the month of August is to **double the value of a softwareideas.io subscription for people actively searching for their next business idea**.

+The KPI I'm using to track this is the ratio of email signups to paid users.
+I'll be tracking this every day along with my MRR and sales numbers.
+Yesterday, it was 16.46.
+Today, it's 14.74.
+My goal is 8.23.

+Making progress!